mikebaldi/Idle-Champions/Readme.md

 ### Warning:
 This script reads system memory.
 I do not know CNE's stance on reading system memory used by the game, so use at your own risk.
 Pointers may break on any given update and I may no longer decide to update them.

-### v392+ WARNING:
-v392 drastically reduced tank health significantly impacting offline stacking.
-I will not be updating from v391 until forced to.

 # Instructions for ModronGUI.AHK:
 1. Read and familiarize yourself with all topics covered in Maviin's FAQ: https://docs.google.com/document/d/1ek-66HsOT3VABWdBNh-5iMOSd7UP5ssTRjgS4xkO1To/edit#
 2. Download and install AutoHotkey: https://www.autohotkey.com/